 Located in the US, the OHV driving in Idaho offers over ten good OHV trail destinations.
-The best Idaho OHV driving based on popularity are considered to be Crow Creek Road, Elk City Wagon Road, Danskin Mountains OHV Area, Hemingway Butte OHV Trailhead, and Pocatello ORV Area.
+The best Idaho OHV driving based on popularity are considered to be Crow Creek Road, Elk City Wagon Road, Idaho Cenntenial Trail, Danskin Mountains OHV Area, and Hemingway Butte OHV Trailhead.
 For a detailed OHV riding trail description and printable trailhead map, just select a Idaho OHV driving trail below.

 Northeast of Grangeville and northwest of Elk City in the Nez Perce National Forest, the Elk City Wagon Road is a 53 mile route open to OHV users.
 This unpaved, single-lane road takes about 6 hours to drive.
 There are a few narrow, tight switchbacks.

 East of Boise and north of Mayfield in the Boise National Forest, the 60,000 acre Danskin Mountains OHV Area has more than 150 miles of routes open to OHV use.
 The trail system consists of 6 major trails spread over a mountainous high-desert setting.
 The trails range from easy to most-difficult.

 In the Owyhee Desert, the Idaho Cenntenial Trail is a 103 mile OHV dirt & gravel jeep road with limited services that passes through the high desert with views of grasslands, red-walled river canyons, and the Santa Rosa Mountains.
 The majority of the route passes through pristine American West from Jordan Valley to Grand View.

 Northwest of Idaho Falls, the 10,000 acre St Anthony Sand Dunes has dunes up to 600 feet high open to OHV users.
 The dunes are 15 miles across.
 The eastern side has small rolling hills ideal for beginners, while the western side has more challenging hills for advanced riders.